Will-D-M/monster_shop_1911/README.md

 4. 'cancelled' - only 'pending' and 'packaged' orders can be cancelled

 ## Timeframe
-The following is an anticipated timeline of how these stories should be completed in order to be finished by 12/23/19
+The following is an anticipated timeline of how these stories should be completed in order to be finished by 2/27/20 at 8pm.

-* Monday: Story 1 && Story 10 - Story 12
+* Tuesday: Story 1 && Story 10 - Story 12
-* Tuesday: Story 13 - Story 16
-* Wednesday: Story 2 - Story 9
+* Wednesday: Story 2 - Story 9, Story 13 - Story 16
 * Thursday: Story 17 - Story 22
 * Friday: Story 23 - Story 26
-* Saturday: Story 27 - Story 30
+* Saturday: Story 27 - Story 31
-* Sunday: Story 31 - Story 33
+* Sunday: Story 32 - Story 37
-* Monday: Story 34 - Story 37
+* Monday: Story 38 - Story 41
+* Tuesday: Story 42 - Story 48
+* Wednesday: Story 49 - Story 51
+* Thursday: Story 52 - 54

 ## Not Everything can be FULLY Deleted